 We have multiple application deadlines: February 1 and September 15 (for MSSE and PBCs), and April 1 (for PBCs).
+See below for more information.

-• PBC applicants may apply for early summer/fall decision by February 1; because we currently accept PBC students on the same curricular paths as MSSE students (therefore PBC and MSSE students are in the same cohort and take the same classes), we recommend applying by February 1 in case seats in required courses are not available (which limits chances of admission).
+For the various certificates (PBCs), the fall deadline is September 15 (for spring semester start) and the spring deadlines are February 1 (for summer start) and April 1 (for fall semester start).
+We strongly recommend that PBC applicants apply for fall and summer starts by February 1; because we currently accept PBC students on the same curricular paths as MSSE students (therefore PBC and MSSE students are in the same cohort and take the same classes), we recommend applying by February 1 in case by April seats in required courses are not available (which limits chances of admission).

 The only MSSE prerequisite is an undergraduate degree in any discipline from an accredited institution.
 Students in our program have varied backgrounds, from the sciences to the humanities, from degrees in the liberal arts to those in technical and applied fields.
 The way the MSSE is structured requires that students have strong skills in written and spoken English.
 Courses emphasize process and communication over technical content and knowledge acquisition; evaluation is primarily (but not exclusively) via written work rather than exams.
 Spoken communication is important for group work and for contributing short videos in asynchronous classes.
 There is no GPA requirement, but a 3.0 minimum is preferred (lower than that requires other mitigating factors).
-There are no specific classes prerequisite classes required to be on a student’s transcript.
+There are no specific prerequisite classes required to be on a student’s transcript.

 Absolutely!
 We welcome students from all over the world, and we are excited to learn from you.
 An excellent command of written and spoken English is essential.
 For more information see here.
 International students are not eligible for a visa via the MSSE because it is an online program; such students may want to consider our department’s MA in Applied Geography (including the sustainability concentration option), which is an on-campus program.